 There is a limit of one Family Link account per device.

-One of Family Link’s most powerful features is its ability to help you manage the apps your children download and use.
+One of Family Link’s best features is its ability to help you manage the apps your children download and use.
 When they attempt to download an app from the Play Store, you will get a pop-up notification containing the name of the app, the app’s publisher, the average star rating, and the number of downloads it has accumulated.

 Approving app downloads is not the limit of Family Link’s capabilities, however.
 Once an app is installed on your child’s device, you can control its permissions.
 You can deny the Facebook app access to the device’s camera and contacts, for example, or prevent a game from connecting to the internet.
+To do this go to Manage settings >

 While you’re welcome to approve each app individually, it’s certainly not necessary.
 Family Link allows you to set blanket content restrictions (i.e., nothing above “G”) for downloading or purchasing apps, games, movies, TV, music, and books.
 You can also create restrictions for in-app purchases and paid content.

-Limit your kid’s screen-on time
+How to limit your kid’s screen-on time

 Family Link lets you limit the amount of time your kids spend on their device in two ways: By setting a Daily Limit and by specifying your kid’s Bedtime.
+Both appear as tabs in your child’s profile in the Family Link app.

 It works even when your kid’s device is not connected to the internet.
 A special parent’s access code restricts the device’s features until you manually unlock them.